publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch55/m__us_usc_t42_s4321.md

     (b) The term “base flood” shall mean that flood which has a one percent or greater chance of occurrence in any given year.

-    (c) The term “floodplain” shall mean the lowland and relatively flat areas adjoining inland and coastal waters including floodprone areas of offshore islands, including at a minimum, that area subject to a one percent or greater chance of flooding in any given year.
+    (c) The term “floodplain” shall mean the lowland and relatively flat areas adjoining inland and coastal waters including floodprone areas of offshore islands.
+The floodplain shall be established using one of the following approaches:

+    (1) Unless an exception is made under paragraph (2), the floodplain shall be:

+    (i) the elevation and flood hazard area that result from using a climate-informed science approach that uses the best-available, actionable hydrologic and hydraulic data and methods that integrate current and future changes in flooding based on climate science.
+This approach will also include an emphasis on whether the action is a critical action as one of the factors to be considered when conducting the analysis;

+    (ii) the elevation and flood hazard area that result from using the freeboard value, reached by adding an additional 2 feet to the base flood elevation for non-critical actions and by adding an additional 3 feet to the base flood elevation for critical actions;

+    (iii) the area subject to flooding by the 0.2 percent annual chance flood; or

+    (iv) the elevation and flood hazard area that result from using any other method identified in an update to the FFRMS.

+    (2) The head of an agency may except an agency action from paragraph (1) where it is in the interest of national security, where the agency action is an emergency action, where application to a Federal facility or structure is demonstrably inappropriate, or where the agency action is a mission-critical requirement related to a national security interest or an emergency action.
+When an agency action is excepted from paragraph (1) because it is in the interest of national security, it is an emergency action, or it is a mission-critical requirement related to a national security interest or an emergency action, the agency head shall rely on the area of land subject to the base flood.

+    (d) The term “critical action” shall mean any activity for which even a slight chance of flooding would be too great.

     Sec.
 7. Executive Order No. 11296 of August 10, 1966, is hereby revoked.
 All actions, procedures, and issuances taken under that Order and still in effect shall remain in effect until modified by appropriate authority under the terms of this Order.

     Sec.
-8. Nothing in this Order shall apply to assistance provided for emergency work essential to save lives and protect property and public health and safety, performed pursuant to Sections 305 and 306 of the Disaster Relief Act of 1974 ([88 Stat.
-148][/us/stat/88/148], [42 U.S.C.
-5145][/us/usc/t42/s5145] and 5146).
+8. Nothing in this Order shall apply to assistance provided for emergency work essential to save lives and protect property and public health and safety, performed pursuant to Sections 403 and 502 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act of 1988 ([42 U.S.C.
+5170b][/us/usc/t42/s5170b] and 5192).

     Sec.
 9. To the extent the provisions of Section 2(a) of this Order are applicable to projects covered by Section 104(h) of the Housing and Community Development Act of 1974, as amended ([88 Stat.
 640][/us/stat/88/640], [42 U.S.C.
 5304(h)][/us/usc/t42/s5304/h]), the responsibilities under those provisions may be assumed by the appropriate applicant, if the applicant has also assumed, with respect to such proj­ects, all of the responsibilities for environmental review, decisionmaking, and action pursuant to the National Environmental Policy Act of 1969, as amended \[[42 U.S.C.
 4321][/us/usc/t42/s4321]\].

-                              Jimmy Carter.

  __Ex.
 Ord.
 No. 11990.
 Protection of Wetlands__